powmedia/backbone-deep-model/README.md

 =========

 master:
+- Added "change:*" event triggers for ancestors of nested attributes. (jessehouchins)
 - JSHint linting (tony)
 - Fix: undefined in setNested resulting from a recent change in backbone master. (evadnoob)